Why it takes commitment to reach your goal and not self-discipline

 Have self-discipline, practice staying focused and do what you can to stay motivated, but if you make the decision to commit, you’ll get where you want to go.

-Download my 4-part workbook below and sign up for Sunday letters.
+Download my 4-part workbook below and get my Sunday emails.